grayTurtle01/cs50_Demos/README.md

 ## Posible Improvements: 📈
 - [ ] Implement Marios block without console
 - [ ] Implement NavBar like Responsive Design
+- [ ] All images perfect squares
+- [ ] Resize the Scratch Images when were clicked
+- [ ] Add sephia and edge filter on filter.py
 - [ ] Complete all examples per Week
 - [ ] Complete all labs
 - [ ] Complete all psets

+## Contributions: 🎁
+If you want add some example, lab, or pset feel free to fork the repo add the code and make the pull request.

+Instructions.
+1. Fork this repo
+2. Clone the forked repo
+3. Add new code
+4. push the new code to your forked repo
+5. Make pull request to this repo

+Issues:
+If you have any suggestion to improve the project you can open a issue.

 ## Images: 🖼️
 ![cards](https://res.cloudinary.com/dqxtoises/image/upload/v1632904463/2021-09-29-031514_545x548_scrot_xlrqr4.png)